nevsnode/gordon/README.md

 Handling Tasks
 ===

-Running Tasks
+Creating Tasks
 ---

 Gordon essentially works by waiting for entries that are inserted into Redis-lists.
-This is achieved by using the [BLPOP](http://redis.io/commands/blpop) command, that blocks until an entry is added.
+It uses the [BLPOP](http://redis.io/commands/blpop) command, that blocks until an entry is added.
-With this approach tasks will be received and executed immediately, unless there are no free "Workers".
+With this approach tasks are received and executed immediately, unless there are no free "workers".

 The lists are named by this scheme:
 ```
-RedisQueueKey:TaskType
+$queue_key:$task_type
 ```

-Assuming you configured `"RedisQueueKey": "myqueue"`, and a task with the `"Type": "update_something"`, the list would be named this:
+Assuming your *queue_key* is `myqueue`, and a task is configured with the *type* `update_something`, the list would be named this:
 ```
 myqueue:update_something
 ```

-By knowing the list-name, you are now able to initiate the execution of this task.
+By knowing the list-name, you are now able to trigger the execution of this task.
 You only need to push a task-entry into this Redis-list by using [RPUSH](http://redis.io/commands/rpush).
-The command would then look like this:
+The command in Redis would then look like this:
 ```
-RPUSH myqueue:update_something '{"Args":["1234"]}'
+RPUSH myqueue:update_something '{"args":["1234"]}'
 ```

 This will initiate the execution of the configured `Script` for the task `update_something` with the first parameter beeing `1234`.

-Assuming your task is configured with `"Script": "/path/to/do_something.sh"`, Gordon will execute this:
+Assuming your task is configured with *script* `/path/to/do_something.sh`, Gordon will execute this:
 ```
 /path/to/do_something.sh 1234
 ```